MrBean355/android-parcel-bug/README.md

 # Android Parcel Bug
+**NOTE: This bug has been fixed in [Activity 1.2.2](https://developer.android.com/jetpack/androidx/releases/activity#1.2.2).**

-This repository aims to reproduce a bug with unmarshalling `Parcelable`s in Fragment 1.3.1.
+This repository aims to reproduce a bug with unmarshalling `Parcelable`s in Activity 1.2.1.

-This issue does not exist in Fragment 1.2.5.
+This issue does not exist in Activity 1.1.0.

 ### Testing
 Build & run the app.
-Click on the "Test" button to reproduce the crash on Fragment 1.3.1.
+Click on the "Test" button to reproduce the crash on Activity 1.2.1.

-To switch to Fragment 1.2.5, update `gradle.properties` and do a clean build:
+To switch to Activity 1.1.0, update `gradle.properties` and do a clean build:
 ```properties
 app.useNewVersions=false
 ```